 The NSW coast provides a multitude of values and uses for the community.
 This competition for use and enjoyment places our coast under increasing pressure.
 The environmental and lifestyle benefits of coastal living continue to attract new residents and tourists.

-Planning for coastal communities must carefully balance the need to provide jobs, housing, community facilities and transport for a changing population whilst maintaining the coast's unique qualities and managing risks associated with developing along our coastlines.
+Planning for coastal communities must carefully balance the need to provide jobs, housing, community facilities and transport for a changing population while maintaining the unique qualities and managing risks associated with development along our coastlines.

-The factsheets below give interested stakeholders more information on the draft Coastal Management SEPP and accompanying maps:
+These fact sheets provide detailed information on the Coastal Management SEPP and its accompanying maps.